syllg/Beyblades-Detection/README.md

 # Beyblade Battle Analysis: Detection and Application Development
-# Beyblade Battle Analysis Application Development

 ## Overview
 Bakuten Shoot Corp. is a leading company in the manufacturing of Beyblades, constantly aiming to enhance the performance of their products to stay ahead in the competitive market.
 To achieve this, they require an advanced tool to analyze Beyblade battles.
 The purpose of this application is to process real-life Beyblade battle videos, extract detailed data regarding Beyblade performance, and generate valuable insights that can be used by data analysts to refine the product.

-As an AI developer, your task is to develop a program that reads Beyblade battle videos, detects key events (such as spinning, stopping, and other conditions), and generates a CSV file with relevant data.
+As an AI developer, my task is to develop a program that reads Beyblade battle videos, detects key events (such as spinning, stopping, and other conditions), and generates a CSV file with relevant data.
 This data will aid in analyzing the performance and durability of the Beyblades, helping Bakuten Shoot Corp. improve the design and functionality of their products.

 ---